LaxrLee/Codility/Data Engineering/README.md

                                  Data Governance
                                  Data Enrichment
                                  Data Processing
-Data p[roducer - - - - - -  - Data Consumer
+Data producer - - - - - -  - Data Consumer

 Why you need it? based on your requirements.
 For everything you need good quality data So is it for: Data science, machine learning, business analytrics, reporting